 - Buildings, accessory buildings, and structures except within the Landscape Protection Area shall be setback a minimum of 3m from any boundary other than a road boundary, except: - a.
 No setback is required for fences adjacent to boundaries. - No setback is required for uncovered decks or swimming pools that are less than 0.5m in height above ground level. - 2.
-Within the Landscape Protection Area, Buildings, accessory buildings, and structures shall be setback a minimum of 5m from any boundary other than a road boundary, except:
+Within the Landscape Protection Area, Buildings, accessory buildings, and structures shall be setback a minimum of 5m from any boundary other than a road boundary, except: - a.
+No setback is required for fences adjacent to boundaries. - b.
+No setback is required for uncovered decks or swimming pools that are less than 0.5m in height above ground level.

-- 3. Where compliance is not achieved with MHDA-S4 matters over which discretion is restricted: - a.
-Amenity and character of the surrounding area. - Screening, planting, and landscaping of the site. - c.
+- 3. Where compliance is not achieved with MHDA-S4 Matters over which discretion is restricted: - a.
+Amenity and character of the surrounding area. - b.
+Screening, planting and landscaping of the site. - c.
 Privacy and visual dominance of adjacent sites.